 How can I manage or delete information?

 Information associated with your account will be kept until your account is deleted, unless we no longer need the data to provide products and services.
+Some information associated with your account may require a fee to keep the information available.
+If you stop paying the fee this information may be deleted.
 You can delete your account any time.
 When you delete your account, we delete things you have posted, such as your photos.
 If you do not want to delete your account, but want to temporarily stop using SaddleBook, you may deactivate your account instead.
-Keep in mind that information that others have shared about you is not part of your account and will not be deleted when you delete your account.
+Deactivating your account may result in deletion of all of your information.
+Keep in mind that information that others have shared about you is not part of your account and may not be deleted when you delete your account.

 How do we respond to legal requests or prevent harm?